 Northern Lights Auto – All the great characteristics of Northern Light in a faster-growing package.

-BEGINNERS RECOMMENDATION: If this is your first grow, we recommend that you pick an auto-flowering strain.
+Beginners recommendation: If this is your first grow, I recommend that you pick a high yield auto-flowering strain.
 Due to their Ruderalis genetics, they are more resilient to common mistakes!

 Step 3 – Get some seeds ( or clones )

 Now that you’ve chosen the type of cannabis ( strain ) you want to grow, you need to get hold of some high-quality seeds.